fgnass/classname-variants/README.md

 # Basics

-Let's aussume we want to build a button component with Tailwind CSS that comes in different sizes and colors.
+Let's assume we want to build a button component with Tailwind CSS that comes in different sizes and colors.

 It consists of some _base classes_ that are always present as well as some optional classes that need to be added depending on the desired _variants_.